 1st.
-By deep cuttings and embankments to retain the water within the usual limits of a canal; and, vantages may be undeniable, yet it has produced a very appalling and unusual picture.
+By deep cuttings and embankments to retain the water within the usual limits of a canal; and,

 2nd.
 By constructing locks at more advantageous levels, and then by flooding considerable portions of land between them, to form a series of artificial lakes, instead of a narrow channel.